mkpjapan/mkpjapan.github.io/_includes/agreements.md

 ### Safety

 Safety is everyone's responsibility.
-Any man may pass at any time or stop or pause any process to maintain safety.
+Any man may pass at any time to stop or pause any process to maintain safety.

 Checking out
 I will check out before hanging up.
 I understand men could be concerned for my welfare, and I will respond if someone contacts me.
 If I fail to do so or exhibit concerning behaviour, someone from MKP Japan may contact my emergency contact or emergency services.